Bareflank/hypervisor/README.md

-In addition to setting the DEFAULT_VMM, if you are using the [example_config.cmake](https://github.com/Bareflank/hypervisor/blob/master/scripts/cmake/config/example_config.cmake) config file, you can either set the DEFAULT_VMM variable in your config, or you can set the OVERRIDE_VMM which will set the DEFAULT_VMM for you.
+In addition to setting the DEFAULT_VMM, if you are using the [example_config.cmake](https://github.com/Bareflank/hypervisor/blob/master/scripts/cmake/config/example_config.cmake) config file you would set the OVERRIDE_VMM variable which will set the DEFAULT_VMM for you.

-Finally, if you are creating your own out of tree extension, you must tell the build system where your extension is located so that it can include it when building the hypervisor.
+Finally, if you are creating your own out-of-tree extension, you must tell the build system where your extension is located so that it can include it when building the hypervisor.
-To do this, you must define EXTENSION variable.
+To do this, you must define the EXTENSION variable.
 So for example, if you are creating your own extension, with your own VMM target, you would use the following when configuring
 cmake: